guitarbeat/film-3d-interpolation/README.md

 *   Apply the developed model to interpolate 3D stick data over time.
 *   Visualize the interpolated 3D sticks using MIP.

-## Getting Started

-Further details on setup and usage will be provided as the project progresses.

 ## Usage

 1.  **Clone the repository:**